clusterlink-net/clusterlink/website/content/en/docs/main/concepts/peers.md

  belonging to it.
 All configuration relating to service sharing (e.g., the exporting and importing of services, and the setting of fine grained application policies) can be done with lowered privileges (e.g., by users, such as application owners).
-Remote peers are represented by the Peer Custom Resource Definition (CRD).
-Each Peer CR instance defines a remote cluster and the network endpoints of its ClusterLink gateways.
+Remote peers are represented by the peer Custom Resource Definition (CRD).
+Each peer CRD instance defines a remote cluster and the network endpoints of its ClusterLink gateways.

 ## Prerequisites

-The following assume that you have access to the `clusterlink` CLI and one or more peers (i.e., clusters) where you'll deploy ClusterLink.
+The following assume that you have access to the ClusterLink CLI and one or more peers (i.e., clusters) where you'll deploy ClusterLink.
 The CLI can be downloaded from the ClusterLink [releases page on GitHub][].
  It also assumes that you have access to the [previously created fabric][]